 I waited for the following morning because I didn’t want to wake my host up and I didn’t know where to go hoping that my usual painkillers for the headache would work but that didn’t happen.

-Then my homeopathic doctor gave me some treatment that I managed to find.
+Then my homeopathic doctor gave me some treatments that I managed to find.
 I didn’t know homeopathy is so common in Peru.

 So after speaking with my host she allowed me to stay for 2 months in her house until I would have been able to get the rest I needed and carry on with my journey.

-Although I was eager to move on to my next destinations, in some way I was happy to be there doing nothing, except for walking dogs and going to the supermarket for grocery shopping.
+Although I was eager to move on to my next destination, in some way I was happy to be there doing nothing, except walking dogs and going to the supermarket for grocery shopping.

 Eventually, when I recuperated I managed to do some tours in the nearby archeological sites and take some walks to the city center, which I didn’t find particularly exciting.

-And South America is still there, maybe a bit damaged for the COVID but I am sure I will be on the road again soon towards my long-time dream destinations.
+And South America is still there, maybe a bit damaged by COVID but I am sure I will be on the road again soon toward my long-time dream destination.